-The facility located at 630 Chestnut Street, Suite 100, Clearwater, Florida 33756 has been issued a certificate confirming that the structure complies with the Florida Building Code, the City of Clearwater Code of Ordinances, and all applicable municipal regulations.
-The facility has been issued a Fire Safety Inspection Report certifying compliance with local fire codes.
-These reports are obtained from the Clearwater Fire & Rescue Department and are available in the administrative offices of the Hubbard College of Administration of Tampa Bay.
+The facility located at 310 Wildwood Avenue, Belleair, Florida 33756 has been issued a certificate certifying the structure is in compliance with Florida Building Code and the Town of Belleair Land Development code and the various ordinances of the Town of Belleair.
+The facility has also been issued a Fire Safety Inspection Report from the

+Largo Fire Rescue Department certifying compliance with local fire code(s).
+These certificates are available in the administrative offices of the Hubbard College of Administration of Tampa Bay.